Nazmul42726/demo-repo/README.md

 # demo-repo
-This repository is only for practice purpose.
+This repository is only for practice purposes.
+Author: Nazmul Hasan